dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 `Null`.
 Ever since its debut in Algol W back in 1965, most programming languages have adopted this concept of nullability by default.
 That is, a variable of (pretty much) every type can be assigned this special `null` value that represents the absence of an actual value.

-Since then, it has come to be known as [Hoare's billion dollar mistake][billion dollar mistake].
+Since then, its own maker has coined it his [billion dollar mistake][billion dollar mistake].
-Nowadays, it's common knowledge that `null` is a common source of headaches, due to:
+Nowadays, it's common knowledge that `null` is a source of headaches, due to:

 * Being able to travel silently through the code before [exploding][prob-bomb] in your face,
 * [Subverting the type system][prob-subvert],